danmorreale/Kingella-kingae-Dual-RNASeq/README.md

 ## Background
 This repository contains the data and code used for the analysis of the Dual-RNA seq data reported in "TITLE" (Morreale _et al._, BioRxIV DOI:).
 Below you will find a detailed methods section for the analysis, which can also be found in the manuscript.
-Read data can be found in the [Sequence Read Archive] (https://www.ncbi.nlm.nih.gov/sra) in the BioProject XXX.
+Read data can be found in the [Sequence Read Archive](https://www.ncbi.nlm.nih.gov/sra) in the BioProject **PRJNA978100**.
 Please contact the authors with any questions/concerns.

 ## Methods